Last Updated: 09/15/2017

 Traffic impacts -

-- High Point Road remains closed, with traffic utilizing posted detour
+- High Point Road REMAINS CLOSED to traffic

-- Daily outside lane closure along westbound Beltline from 9 AM to 3 PM between Gammon Road and Mineral Point Road.
+Possible daytime lane closures on eastbound / westbound Beltline from 9 AM to 3 PM between Gammon Road and Mineral Point Road to perform final cleanup and project punch list work.

 The proposed project is a Wisconsin DOT bridge replacement project that will replace the existing bridge carrying High Point Road over US 12/14 (West Beltline Highway) and reconstruct 0.26 miles of High Point Road between Goldenrod Lane and D’onofrio Drive.
 High Point Road will be widened to accommodate two lanes of traffic plus a bike lane in each direction.
 Sidewalk will be constructed along both sides of High Point Road, including the west side of the road between the bridge and D’onofrio Drive where none currently exists.